-To address the issue identified above, IEEE 802 agrees with commenters that recommending that the FCC should adopt the additional “2 ms condition” that it has included in its most recent waiver grants (#2 below) on any higher power radar system it proposes to permit within the 57 to 64 GHz band, as set out in #1 below:
+To address the issue identified above, IEEE 802 agrees with commenters that the FCC should adopt the additional “2 ms condition” that it has included in its most recent waiver grants (#2 below) on any higher power radar system it proposes to permit within the 57 to 64 GHz band, as set out in #1 below:

 A radar device may operate in the 57 to 64 GHz band at a maximum +13 dBm EIRP, +10 dBm transmitter conducted output power, and +13 dBm/MHz power spectral density, so long as the radar device does not exceed a transmit duty cycle (i.e., on-time/[on-time + off-time]) of 10% in any 33 ms interval (i.e., the device will not transmit longer than a total of 3.3 ms).

-Any radar off-time period between two successive radar pulses that is less than 2 ms shall be considered transmission on-time for purposes of computing the duty cycle.
+Any radar transmission off-time period between two successive radar pulses that is less than 2 ms shall be considered transmission on-time for purposes of computing the duty cycle.

 This additional condition is necessary to ensure that radar devices do not transmit with an effective duty cycle in excess of the 10% limit and thus lock out communications applications in the 57 to 64 GHz band.

+IEEE 802 also agrees with commenters that the FCC may consider other spectrum sharing approaches for some radar operations and applications.
+These include:

+The FCC may consider establishing emission limits tailored to radar operations at specific bandwidths such that radar devices that do not occupy the entire 7 GHz may operate under more flexible rules.
+Specifically,

+Radar devices that operate between 57 and 59.4 GHz are not subject to the “2ms condition” set out in #2 above.

+The FCC may consider establishing emission limits tailored to radar operations in specific applications, such as vehicle in-cabin radar operations, in which more flexible rules can be adopted.
+For example,

+Radar devices that operate between 57 and 61.5 GHz and that are restricted to vehicle in-cabin use should be permitted to operate with a different duty cycle limit and transmission off-time period definition.
+In this case, IEEE 802 notes that further technical study is required for the Commission to confirm that the considered flexible rules can effectively ensure coexistence.

+The FCC may consider defining more flexible rules for radar devices that implement a contention-based mechanism such as LBT.
+At the same time, IEEE 802 agrees with comments submitted by the Wi-Fi Alliance that the Commission must ensure that the LBT implementation is effective in providing the same level of protection as exists between unlicensed communications devices such as IEEE 802-based 60 GHz technologies today.
+IEEE 802 also agrees with comments submitted by Facebook, Intel, and Qualcomm that adequately implementing LBT requires a sufficiently sensitive sensing level, a measurement bandwidth, and integration period.
+In addition, the Commission should require the radar system to perform LBT prior to each radar burst (or transmission sequence), and when the LBT system detects an active medium, the back off scheme (i.e., the amount of time the radar waits before attempting to retransmit) should ensure fair spectrum access with other users in the band.
+IEEE 802 notes that further technical study is required for the Commission to confirm that LBT can effectively ensure coexistence.

 CONCLUSION: